 Red is chosen almost universally for its aesthetic appeal rather than functionality.

 Blue is the second most common color used in PCB board manufacturing, but have lower contrast than green, yellow, and red circuit boards.
 Because silkscreen shows particularly well on them, they have become the color of choice for Arduino boards, and are typically associated with open-source electronic prototyping.
 Additionally, blue solder masking’s coloration makes it ideally suited for installation behind LCD screens.

-Black solder masking is one of the most expensive color options available, and can often take additional time to manufacture compare to other colors.
+Black solder masking is one of the most expensive color options available and can often take additional time to manufacture compared to other colors.
 It is prone to absorbing heat, making it undesirable in high-heat applications.
-Additionally, it has very little contrast, making it difficult to repair and perform maintenance on.
+Additionally, it has very little contrast, making it difficult to repair and perform maintenance.
 It also has the highest failure rate during the manufacturing process.